Think cruising is all about sitting poolside with a drink in hand while you soak up some sun?

 Dine al Fresco Around the Ship

 You might think that dining outside would be simple on a cruise ship.
 Truth is, however, it’s tough to pull off.
 Because the ship is normally underway, there is always a breeze, which makes it tough to eat outside.
 Norwegian, however, has put a lot of effort into battling this problem with wind breaks and covered areas.
-Not only is there outdoor dining for the buffet, but most restaurants (especially those on the Waterfront) have their own dedicated spots to eat outside.
+Not only is there outdoor dining for the buffet, but most restaurants have their own dedicated spots to eat outside.

 Have questions about things to do?
 Let us know in the comments below…